moomerman/odin-sokol-hot-reload-template/README.md

 # Odin + Sokol + Hot Reload template

 Hot reload gameplay code when making games using Odin + Sokol.
-Also comes with web build support (no hot reload, just for web builds).
+Also comes with web build support (no hot reload on web, it's just for web release builds).

+Supported platforms: Windows, Linux and Mac.
+It's possible to do the web build from all of them.

 ![ezgif-660dd8cd5add20](https://github.com/user-attachments/assets/676b48f0-74e3-4ffa-9098-a9956510aacb)